 The Risings all over the world that highlighted exploitation as their theme not only exposed the attacks on basic rights of workers everywhere, but also began to reveal the multi-layered violence against women workers – the particular sexual and physical violence women experience because of poverty and pushed by desperation and need.
 The Risings also created more awareness and understanding of the recognition of these multi-layers and the connections of the physical violence, to the equally serious economic and social violence women experience.

-OBR 2017 globally highlighted that the fight against Violence Against Women, is reflected on the fact that VAW persists because of sustained impoverished situations that continually breeds and aggravates violence towards women and girls.
+OBR 2018 globally highlighted that the fight against Violence Against Women, is reflected on the fact that VAW persists because of sustained impoverished situations that continually breeds and aggravates violence towards women and girls.
 Grassroots women around the world, including those in more developed Western countries, who are oppressed and exploited in other ways but under similar social structures are victims of violence precisely because they are from the most exploited, oppressed and excluded sectors based on class, race and gender.
 This also includes the massive exploitation caused by economic and environmental violence.
-OBR 2017 became a platform and catalyst to address the current neo-liberal capitalist structure – where global socio-economic policies cause and perpetuate poverty, discrimination, exclusion, oppression and exploitation that result in the escalation and normalization of violence against women.
+OBR 2018 continued to be a platform and catalyst to address the current neo-liberal capitalist structure – where global socio-economic policies cause and perpetuate poverty, discrimination, exclusion, oppression and exploitation that result in the escalation and normalization of violence against women.